 (image by JD Hancock via creative commons license)

-Thought we’d take this final post of the term to revisit an old post/topic, Course Cloning.
-Cloning is a key feature to course management on the OpenLab, and we want to be sure as many of you know about it as possible.
 Our system makes it incredibly easy to “clone” a course, bringing all documents, posts and pages created by the site administrator, and most settings to a new and uniquely named site and profile.
 You’ll find cloning is now integrated into the OpenLab’s course creation.
-You can learn more about it the specifics about how to clone a course here (and below).
+You can view step-by-step instructions for how to clone a course in our help section.

 Cloning a course is particularly useful for a few reasons: